 - Call for leaders at all levels to make, keep and increase their reduction pledges by joining a local People’s Climate Movement’s Rise for Climate, Jobs, and Justice event on Sept 8.

 - Join One Earth Sangha and Spirit Rock Meditation Center for a day of inspiration and practice at our daylong on September 15, Loving this Earth: Engaging Mindfully in the Healing of Our World.
 This event will take place at Spirit Rock the day after the close of the Global Climate Action Summit will also be live-streamed from the Spirit Rock website so that all may join in.
 Learn more and register your interest in the in-person event here.

 - Pledge and share your pledge.
-You’ll soon have the opportunity to pledge your own commitments to reduce personal emissions and then share that with one person, a few friends, your sangha or social media followers
+Using the tool that we co-developed with GreenFaith, commit to reduce personal emissions and then share that with one person, a few friends, your sangha or social media followers.

 - Engage your community: Share this initiative, develop pledge buddy and other commitment support ideas and start planning your celebration events for Earth Care Week, October 7 – 14 ( potentially followed by the fall EcoSattva Training series!)

 Finally, while on the topic of Earth Care Week, just like in previous years, the final Sunday, October 14 of Earth Care Week marks the opening to this fall’s EcoSattva Training with a community webinar.
 Registration and more details coming soon, but you might want to start gathering interest and planning your meeting times!